m-daniela/chat-app/Notes/Final/thesis4.md

 To prevent spoofing, the users have a certificate that attests their identity, which are periodically changed.
 They contain the public identity key and the expiration date.
 This can be included in messages, so the receivers can check its validity.

 Another issue that needs to be taken into account is abuse.
 The users derive a delivery token from the profile key and it is registered to the service.
-If the parties are contacts, then their profiles, end-to-end encrypted, are shared, making the process of sealed sender become easier.
+If the parties are contacts, then their profiles, end-to-end encrypted, are shared, making the process of sealed sender easier.
 But the users can enable this for anyone who isn't in their contacts list, so there is no need to check the delivery token.
 Therefore increasing the risk of spam and abuse.

 The messages are encrypted in a normal fashion, and then they are encrypted again, along with the sender certificate.